dotnet-architecture/eShopOnContainers/README.md

 > <p> However, in a real production environment it is recommended to have your databases (SQL Server and Redis, in this case) in HA (High Available) services like Azure SQL Database, Redis as a service or any other clustering system.
 If you want to change to a production configuration, you'll just need to change the connection strings once you have set up the servers in a HA cloud or on-premises.

 ## Related documentation and guidance
-While developing this reference application, we are creating a reference Guide/eBook named <b>"Architecting and Developing Containerized and Microservice based .NET Applications"</b> which explains in detail how to develop this kind of architectural style (microservices, Docker containers, Domain-Driven Design for certain microservices) plus other simpler architectural styles, like monolithic apps that can also live as Docker containers.
+While developing this reference application, we've been creating a reference <b>Guide/eBook</b> focusing on <b>architecting and developing containerized and microservice based .NET Applications</b> (download link available below) which explains in detail how to develop this kind of architectural style (microservices, Docker containers, Domain-Driven Design for certain microservices) plus other simpler architectural styles, like monolithic apps that can also live as Docker containers.
 <p>
 There are also additional eBooks focusing on Containers/Docker lifecycle (DevOps, CI/CD, etc.) with Microsoft Tools, already published plus an additional eBook focusing on Enterprise Apps Patterns with Xamarin.Forms.
 You can download them and start reviewing these Guides/eBooks here: